Human Crossing: Albums

 Avex trax released a soundtrack CD on Human Crossing anime's ending theme called, Human Scramble - Believing, on June 4, 2003.
 The CD uses Bobby Caldwell, Marsga Randcliffe and Debra Shane lyrics.
 It was sung by Aki Asahina.
 On July 16, 2003, Hiboom released a soundtrack CD for Human Scramble, containing the opening and ending themes of the anime.
 On January 7, 2005, Universal Music released a CD for Human Scramble, which was sung by Shinji Tanimura.
 On March 11, 2009, Universal Music created a SHM-CD version of Shinji Tanimura's 10-part album, which includes "Ningen Kosaten - Human Scramble".

 Reception

-Anime News Network's Theron Martin criticizes “The 25th Hour” episode, "which comes off as preachy, improbable, and forced" but he also commends the “Direction" episode for its "poignancy and emotional appeal" at the end.
-Anime News Network's Carlo Santos criticizes the second DVD of Human Crossing because of its animation, labeling it "stiff" and "choppy".
-Mania.com's Jennifer Rocks comments on the "stand-alone" nature of each episode more saying that it might be more rewarding if the anime is "viewed as a cultural study, rather than as pure entertainment".
-DVD Talk's Don Houston commends the anime on its "background detail" and writes that many of the episodes have a "universal appeal".
+Anime News Networks Theron Martin criticized "The 25th Hour" episode, "which comes off as preachy, improbable, and forced" but he also commended the "Direction" episode for its "poignancy and emotional appeal" at the end.
+Anime News Networks Carlo Santos criticized the second DVD of Human Crossing because of its animation, labeling it "stiff" and "choppy".
+Manias Jennifer Rocks commented on the "stand-alone" nature of each episode more saying that it might be more rewarding if the anime is "viewed as a cultural study, rather than as pure entertainment".
+DVD Talks Don Houston commended the anime on its "background detail" and wrote that many of the episodes had a "universal appeal".